 For example, patients with Crohn’s disease or ulcerative colitis may experience gastric symptoms.
 Some symptoms that can occur may include ulcerations in the stomach lining and recurring nausea.

 Stomach bleeding may or may not be directly related to the condition.

-Patients suffering from the erythematous form of this condition will normally develop ulcers – such as ulcers and abrasions on the lining of the stomach or intestines.
+Patients suffering from the erythematous form of this condition will typically develop ulcers – such as ulcers and abrasions on the lining of the stomach or intestines.
 These can become inflamed, causing extreme pain or mild discomfort.
 In some cases, bleeding can occur.

 This can be treated with medicine or surgery if necessary.

-Patients suffering from this condition experience nausea and vomiting more frequently.
+Patients are suffering from this condition experience nausea and vomiting more frequently.
 In cases where an obstruction has occurred, surgical intervention may be necessary.

 Nausea and vomiting can occur in patients suffering from this stomach-related diabetic problem.
 Most often, symptoms can be controlled by modifying diet and regulating glucose levels in the body.

-Stomach bleeding is not common with the erosive form of this disorder, although it can occur in more severe cases.
+Stomach bleeding is not familiar with the erosive form of this disorder, although it can occur in more severe cases.
 For the condition to heal completely, patients must stop using medications that have caused bruising or damage.

 NSAID drug-induced gastropathy